kgullikson88/Telluric-Fitter/docs/fitting.rst

                         "wavestart": data.x[0] - 20.0,
                         "waveend": data.x[-1] + 20.0})

 You will notice that the input for both of the methods is a dictionary with parameter name and value.
 For the FitVariable method, the value is an initial guess.
-For the AdjustValue method, the value you give it is fixed (with the exception of detector resolution).Now let's set some bounds on the fitted parameters as well.
+For the AdjustValue method, the value you give it is fixed (with the exception of detector resolution).
+Now let's set some bounds on the fitted parameters as well.
 You can set bounds on any parameter, but it will be ignored if it is a constant.

 .. code:: python